-I’ve listed the amounts I use to test the recipes for this blog as well as those in The Easy Cannabis Cookbook You can and should alter the suggested amounts to meet your needs, but these will give you a starting guideline.
+I’ve listed the amounts I use to test the recipes for this blog as well as those in The Easy Cannabis Cookbook.
+You can and should alter the suggested amounts to meet your needs, but these will give you a starting guideline.
 You should also check out this article and video:

 To Make About 1 Cup Marijuana Oil:

 - 1 1/4 cups oil, olive, vegetable, canola, grapeseed, coconut, etc.

 - 1/2 ounce average quality decarboxylated dried bud

 - About 4 cups water (optional)